thecodebureau/ridge/README.md

 # ridge

-Agnostic attempt to bring structure to backbone apps.
+Non-agnostic attempt to bring structure to backbone apps.